open-telemetry/opentelemetry-java-instrumentation/examples/extension/README.md

           -jar myapp.jar
      ```
 Note: to load multiple extensions, you can specify a comma separated list of extension jars or directories that
-contains extension jars for the `otel.javaagent.extensions` value.
+contain extension jars for the `otel.javaagent.extensions` value.

 ## Embed extensions in the OpenTelemetry Agent